FAIR-Unipd/dsc-mri-toolbox/README.md

   - cSVD
   - oSVD
   - NSR

+Please cite [2] if you perform the deconvolution with the Nonlinear Stochastic Regularization algorithm.

+[2] **Zanderigo Francesca**, and Bertoldo Alessandra and Pillonetto Gianluigi and Cobelli Claudio, “[Nonlinear stochastic regularization to characterize tissue residue function in bolus-tracking MRI: assessment and comparison with SVD, block-circulant SVD, and Tikhonov][paper2]”, *IEEE Transactions on Biomedical Engineering, 56(5):1287--1297 (2009)*.

   - Stable Spline

-Please cite [2] if you perform the deconvolution with the Stable Spline algorithm.
+Please cite [3] if you perform the deconvolution with the Stable Spline algorithm.

-[2] **Peruzzo Denis**,  Castellaro Marco, Pillonetto Gianluigi and Bertoldo Alessandra, “[Stable spline deconvolution for dynamic susceptibility contrast MRI][paper2]”, *Magnetic resonance in medicine, 78(5):1801--1811 (2017)*.
+[3] **Peruzzo Denis**,  Castellaro Marco, Pillonetto Gianluigi and Bertoldo Alessandra, “[Stable spline deconvolution for dynamic susceptibility contrast MRI][paper3]”, *Magnetic resonance in medicine, 78(5):1801--1811 (2017)*.

 ### Leakage correction

+Leakage correction is implemented following the approach proposed by Boxerman et al. in this paper, please cite [4] if ou use this correction.

+[4] **Boxerman JL**, Schmainda KM and Weisskoff RM “[Relative cerebral blood volume maps corrected for contrast agent extravasation significantly correlate with glioma tumor grade, whereas uncorrected maps do not][paper4]”, *American Journal of Neuroradiology, 27(4):859--867 (2006)*.

 ## Example